DM2-ND/CiteExplainer/index.md

 - The size of most datasets is 1000 to 10000 nodes, the largest is no more than 20000 nodes, and the smallest is no less than 500 nodes.

 ## Dataset Description
-### Summary of network statistics notation
+### Summary of Network Statistics Notation
-source_id | ID of the source paper of the k-hop graph.
+source_id: ID of the source paper of the k-hop graph
+|V|: Number of  nodes
+|E|: Number of edges
+d_avg: Average degree (unweighted)
+d_min: Minimum degree
+k: k of k-hop
+w_abs_avg: average number of words in abstract
+w_boey_avg: average number of words in body text
+w_cnxt_avg: average number of words in citation context

 ### Dataset 1: node2vec.
 Community: Graph learning.
 Center: node2vec.
 TODO: ...